mc-lan/Text4Seg/README.md

 Download the [sam-h](https://github.com/facebookresearch/segment-anything#model-checkpoints) to `llava/model/segment_anything` folder.

 ## Quick Inference
+Please note that this checkpoint was trained on a combination of the LLaVA v1.5 mix665k dataset, the RefCOCO series, the GrefCOCO dataset, and the COCOStuff dataset for demonstration purposes.
 ```
 python llava/eval/run_llava.py --model-path="lmc22/text4seg-7b-p24" --image-file="images/horses.jpg" --query="Please segment the white horse in this image."
 ```